-Zut! provides interactive activities for French teachers and learners from Years 7 to 12, featuring more than 500 exercises
+Gut! provides interactive activities for German teachers and learners from Years 7 to 12, featuring more than 500 exercises

-and including audio samples of native French speakers.
+and including audio samples of native German speakers.
 It also offers exercises for the interactive whiteboard.

 at all levels.
 An invaluable first-stop portal for all teachers of MFL.

 The website of the only dedicated television channel for teachers.
 MFL teachers can access many video clips of real MFL lessons

 and watch the series ‘Hennings Haus’ which introduces young learners to the German language.

 German TV programmes on BBC2.